ocaml/omd/README.md

      * `Omd_representation` declares the datatypes used in `Omd`.
        It also provides some functions to work on those datatypes.
-     * `Omd_utils` provides some useful tools that are not very specific to the `Omd`-specific datatypes.
+     * `Omd_utils` provides some useful tools that are not very specific to the OMD-specific datatypes.

-Omd aims at implementing the ["original Markdown specs"](http://daringfireball.net/projects/markdown/syntax) with a few Github Flavour Markdown characteristics.
-Omd is also meant to be more "sane" than other Markdown parsers from the semantics point of view: if something bothers you from the semantics point of view, please [open an issue](https://github.com/pw374/omd/issues).
+OMD aims at implementing the ["original Markdown specs"](http://daringfireball.net/projects/markdown/syntax) with a few Github Flavour Markdown characteristics.
+OMD is also meant to be more "sane" than other Markdown parsers from the semantics point of view: if something bothers you from the semantics point of view, please [open an issue](https://github.com/pw374/omd/issues).